raja21068/Blockchain-Federated-Learning-secure/README.md

 - FLClient: The FLClient is responsible for training User-Defined-Model and commuticating with various FLServers.
 If we use `Model distillation` as our federated learning algorithm, then the FLClient is also responsible for model distillation.

-## GFL Blockchain Framework Design
+## Federated Learning Blockchain Framework Design
 ![imgaes](resource//pictures//gfl_blokchain_framework_design.jpg)